OpenDSA/OpenDSA/RST/en/Glossary.rst

    set
       A collection of distinguishable :term:`members <member>` or :term:`elements <element>`.

+   shallow copy
+      Copying the :term:`reference` or :term:`pointer` value without copying the actual content.

    Shellsort
       A sort that relies on the best-case cost of